The 10 Most Beautiful Tuscan Villages to Visit on Vacation

 8. Suvereto

-With its immediate proximity to the Etruscan coast, featuring some of Tuscany’s most breathtakingly beautiful beaches, Suvereto is a prime location for those wanting to flavor their Tuscan experience with the crisp taste of sea air.
+With its immediate proximity to the Etruscan coast, featuring some of Tuscany’s most breathtakingly beautiful beaches, Suvereto is a prime location for those wanting to flavour their Tuscan experience with the crisp taste of sea air.
 Dominated by verdant, gorgeous natural space, Suvereto sits close to the Montioni Natural Park - a 7000-hectare area of outstanding beauty between Grosseto and Livorno.

 Bursting at the seams with art and history, seen in its wealth of historical sites like the Church of the Madonna and its Museum of Sacred Art.
 This quaint yet extraordinarily lovely Tuscan village captures the heart and soul of this serene corner of Italy with its respect and appreciation for its past.